JamesBarwell/lilypond-folk-tunes/README.md

 - Better use of analysis brackets to add contextual information, e.g. repeated transposed segments
 - Automatic colouring to aid readability, e.g. intervals, scotch-snaps
 - How to best add variations
-- Show additional key signature details such as mode